The Trussell Trust: Food banks

-Today, the Trussell Trust support over 1,200 food bank centres across the UK, providing emergency food and support to people locked in poverty.
+In the period April 2024–March 2025, Trussell operated out of 1,711 total food bank centres across the UK, providing emergency food and support to people locked in poverty.
 Food bank centres in the Trussell Trust network account for roughly two-thirds of all emergency food bank provision in the UK.

 In 2018–19, food banks in the Trussell Trust’s network distributed 1.6 million food bank parcels to people in crisis – a 19% increase on the previous year.
 Over half a million of these parcels went to children.
-In the last five years, food bank use in the Trussell Trust network has increased by 73%.
+In the period 2014–2019, Trussell food bank usage increased by 74%.

-The top three reasons for people needing to use a food bank in the Trussell Trust network last year were 'income not covering essential costs', 'benefit delays', and 'benefit changes'.
+The top cited reasons for needing to access Trussell's food banks in 2018–19 were: "income not covering essential costs", "benefit delays", and "benefit changes".

-The services provided by food banks may vary from area to area as they react to the needs of their community to provide help and support to local people in crisis.
-Generally non-perishable food is donated by the public at a range of places, such as schools, faith groups and businesses, as well as supermarket collection points.
+The services provided by food banks vary from area to area as they react to the needs of their community to provide help and support to local people in crisis.
+Generally, non-perishable food is donated by the public at a range of places, such as schools, faith groups and businesses, as well as supermarket collection points.
 It is then sorted into emergency food parcels by more than 28,000 volunteers.
-People are referred to the food banks by professionals such as doctors, social services, Citizens Advice, police, and receive a food bank voucher.
+People are referred to the food banks by professionals such as doctors, social services, Citizens Advice and police, and receive a food bank voucher.
 This means that they can receive a food bank parcel of three days’ nutritionally balanced, non-perishable food from their local food bank.
 Food banks also provide compassionate, dignified support and work hard to signpost people to agencies that can support with long-term issues to prevent people from needing to use the food bank again.

 The Trussell Trust runs two out of three UK food banks and gave out 823,145 food parcels from April to September 2019, of which 301,653 went to children.
 This was 23% more than during the same period in 2018.
 Insufficient benefit income caused 36%, delays in benefit payments caused 18% and changes to benefit caused 16%.
 Welfare changes like Universal Credit and the Bedroom tax caused increased food bank use.
 The Trussell Trust urged politicians from all parties to protect people from hunger.
 The Trust advocates ending the five-week wait for universal credit payments, ensuring benefit payments cover the basic costs of living, and emergency support for people in crisis.
 Emma Revie of the Trussell Trust said, “What’s really concerning us is the steepness of the increase – 23% compared with the same period last year is such a step up.
 We’re really worried about what the coming winter is going to look like.
-“Our benefits system is supposed to protect us all from being swept into poverty, but currently thousands of women, men and children are not receiving sufficient protection from destitution.”
+“Our benefits system is supposed to protect us all from being swept into poverty, but currently thousands of people and children are not receiving sufficient protection from destitution.”